Snodgrass Slough - Dec. '24

 Locke - From the trailhead to the historic town of Locke was a 1-minute drive.

 Postscript - The last monthly hike of the year was intended to be relaxed, with minimal driving.
-We met (later than usual) for coffee at Rescate in Elk Grove, and it was a 20 minute drive to the trailhead.
+We met for coffee at Rescate in Elk Grove, not far for any of us, and it was only a 20 minute drive to the trailhead.
 After the walk we enjoyed a 2:30 pm lunch at Al the Wop's, in Locke, with great service.

-Finding good scenery so close to home, plus the coffee stop and then lunch in Locke after the walk, seemed a fitting way to end another good year of monthly hikes.
+Finding good scenery so close to home, plus a coffee stop & then lunch in Locke after the walk, seemed a fitting way to end another good year of monthly hikes.
 Thanks to everyone who attended !

 return to index